 Heterosexual or homosexual (de facto) couples can both enter into a prenup.

 The types of Agreements and their relevant sections are the same for opposite or same-sex couples.

-Both parties intending to enter into a BFA must ordinarily reside in Australia.
+Both parties intending to enter into a prenup must ordinarily reside in Australia.